openaps/docs/docs/docs/While You Wait For Gear/monitoring-OpenAPS.md

-"urchin_loop_status": false, <--- Gives a message on urchin watchface that it's running "urchin_iob": true,   <--- Gives a message on urchin watchface of current IOB "urchin_temp_rate": false, <--- Gives a message on urchin watchface of current temp basal "notify_temp_basal": false <--- Notificaiton of temp basal when one shows up in enact/suggested.json
+"urchin_loop_status": false, <--- Gives a message on urchin watchface that it's running "urchin_iob": true,   <--- Gives a message on urchin watchface of current IOB "urchin_temp_rate": false, <--- Gives a message on urchin watchface of current temp basal "notify_temp_basal": false <--- Notification of temp basal when one shows up in enact/suggested.json
 ```
 note only one of the messages for the urchin watchface can be true at once